modlfo/modlfo.github.io/content/projects/vult-modules.md

 <!--more-->

 I'm glad to publish these modules for free so anyone can use them.
 Behind every module there are many hours of work (and many litters of coffee).
 If you enjoy these modules you can support the development by making a donation.
+As a suggestion, you can send me the amount to buy 1 kg of roasted coffee beans in your country.
 That will make me very happy.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">